open-models-platform/open-models-iecho/data/datasets/oa_stackexchange/README.md

   - fr
   - it
   - es
-pretty_name: Open-Assistant StackExchange Instruction
+pretty_name: open-models-iecho StackExchange Instruction
 ---

 # Stackexchange Instructions for OpenAssistant

-This dataset is taken from https://archive.org/details/stackexchange.
+This dataset is taken from <https://archive.org/details/stackexchange>.

 There's a single parquet file combining all stackexchange sites.
 The threads have been filtered as follows: only threads with an accepted answer, for which